-If you want to pull your RV behind a car or truck, you must make sure your vehicle can handle the weight.
-RVs can be very heavy, so double check your vehicle’s appropriate towing capacity.
-You don’t want your RV to be too heavy for your car, as this can cause problems when you're driving.
+If you want to pull your RV behind a car or truck, verify that your vehicle can handle the weight.
+RVs can be very heavy, so double-check your vehicle’s appropriate towing capacity.
+You don’t want your tow-behind vehicle to be too heavy for your RV, as this will cause problems while driving.

-The reverse is true as well.
-If you tow a car behind your larger RV or motorhome, be sure that you can handle the additional weight and navigate effectively with the extended length.
+Be sure that your RV can handle the additional weight and that you will be able to navigate effectively with the extended length.

 Think About Vehicle Options and Amenities